Zephir0g/Zephir0g/README.md

 ### 📚 About Me

 Hello!
 Welcome to my GitHub profile.
 I'm Bohdan Sukhovarov.
-I'm a passionate software engineer student with a keen interest in coding, problem-solving, and building interesting projects.
+I'm a passionate software engineer with a keen interest in coding, problem-solving, and building interesting projects.
 My primary focus is on Java programming and developing games.
 I love to explore new technologies and work collaboratively on exciting projects.

 ### 📫 How to Reach Me